Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Introduction

 \subsubsection{Technical Ideas.}

-The primal dual technique of \cite{buchbind} and \cite{devanur}, commonly used to analyze algorithms for online resource allocation, converts the problem of finding a lower bound on the competitive ratio of an algorithm to that of finding a feasible solution for a linear system.
-As we demonstrate in Appendix \ref{sec:challenges}, the standard primal-dual approach is insufficient for analyzing algorithms in case of reusable resources due to a mix of combinatorial and stochastic elements.
-Remarkably, this is true even with \emph{fluid} version of reusability where if a unit of some resource $i$ with usage distribution $F_i$ is matched at time $\tau$, then exactly $F_i(d)$ fraction of this unit returns by time $\tau+d$, for every $d\geq 0$.
-The only exception is the case of purely deterministic usage durations which, it turns out, is extremely special (see Lemma \ref{primalimpossible}).
-Given the challenges with using classic primal-dual approach, we take a novel approach by developing a certificate of optimality that is \emph{LP free} i.e., not based on LP duality.

-\emph{LP free certificate:} We propose a system of linear inequalities such that proving feasibility of the system certifies competitiveness of the online algorithm that is being analyzed.
-The inequalities in our system depend directly on the actions of clairvoyant and can be loosely interpreted as a \emph{convex combination} of the dual constraints of a natural LP.
-However, the weights in the convex combination depend on the allocation decisions of clairvoyant and randomness in usage durations.
-Section \ref{sec:certificate} presents this generalized certificate.
-Overall, our LP free linear system is \emph{easier to satisfy} than the dual of a natrual LP for the problem.
-This allows us to prove competitive ratio results that cannot be proven using the classic primal-dual approach.

-To use the LP free certificate and prove performance guarantees, we require several technical ideas and structural properties that are discussed in more detail later on.
+The primal-dual technique of \cite{buchbind} and \cite{devanur}, commonly used to analyze algorithms for online resource allocation, converts the problem of finding a lower bound on the competitive ratio of an algorithm to that of finding a feasible solution for the dual of an LP upper bound on the clairvoyant.
+As we demonstrate in Appendix \ref{primalimpossible}, due to a mix of combinatorial and stochastic elements the standard approach is insufficient for analyzing algorithms in case of reusability.
+Remarkably, this is true even with \emph{fluid} version of reusability where if a unit of some resource $i$ with usage distribution $F_i$ is matched at time $\tau$, then exactly $F_i(d)$ fraction of this unit returns by time $\tau+d$, for every $d\geq 0$. { We take a novel approach by developing a certificate of optimality that is \emph{LP free}, i.e., not based on LP duality.
+We propose a system of linear inequalities such that proving feasibility of the system certifies competitiveness of the online algorithm that is being analyzed.
+The inequalities in our system depend directly on the actions of clairvoyant and are \emph{easier to satisfy} than the dual of an LP upper bound on the clairvoyant.
+The increased flexibility of the LP free system allows us to prove competitive ratio results in settings where the classic primal-dual approach fails.
+We present this generalized certificate in Section \ref{sec:certificate}.
+To use the LP free certificate and prove performance guarantees, we require several new technical ideas and structural properties that are discussed in more detail later on.
+Our LP free analysis framework has also been used in subsequent work beyond the settings considered in this paper \citep{aouad2020online, unkads, pricing, manshadi2022online, osow}.}

-Our LP free analysis framework has influenced subsequent work beyond the settings considered in this paper. \cite{aouad2020online} consider a novel two-sided online assortment problem where the offline side randomly chooses from the set of allocated arrivals.
-They devise a decomposition based analysis approach inspired by our LP free certificate in Section \ref{sec:certificate} (see discussion of Theorem 3 in \cite{aouad2020online}).
-More recently, \cite{unkads} employed the LP free framework to prove performance guarantee in a deterministic setting where standard primal-dual approach fails.